rahulhuse/Go-Lang-Assignment/CollageManagementAPI/README.md

-# Golang : Use gorm with mysql in gin
+# Golang : Collage Mangaement API

-This repository guides to how ORM can be implemented in Golang.
+This repository guides to Collage Management System in Golang.
 After cloning the code, follow below steps to let the project run on your system.

 1. Run `go build main.go`